People / Faculty

 Fulbright Distinguished Lectureship, Yonsei University, Korea, 2015-2016

-Organization of American Historians Japanese Residencies Program Winner, June 2011
+Organization of American Historians Japanese Residencies Program Scholar on the history of race and gender, Hitotsubashi University, June 2011

 Edith Kreeger Wolf Distinguished Visiting Professor, Northwestern University, 2005